geonetwork/core-doc-sources/eng/developer/source/xml_services/login_xml_services.rst

 .. _login_xml_services:

-Login and logout services
+Login and Logout services
 =========================

 Login services
 --------------

+.. _xml.user.login:

 GeoNetwork standard login (xml.user.login)
 ``````````````````````````````````````````

 The **xml.user.login** service is used to
-authenticate the user in GeoNetwork, allowing using the Xml services
+authenticate the user in GeoNetwork.
+Authenticated users can use XML services
-that require authentication.
-For example, the services to maintain
+that require authentication such as those used to maintain
 group or user information.

 Request